RepubblicaTech/LogisimCTR/Building.md

 | citra       | Builds and automatically runs `citra` for testing.<sup>2</sup>
 | elf         | Builds `<project name>.elf`.
 | release     | Release build, creates a `cia`, `3ds`, and a zip file containing the `smdh` and `3dsx`. <sup>3</sup>
+| run         | Builds the 3dsx and runs it on citra-qt
+| run_net     | Builds the 3dsx and uploads it to your 3DS (when opening 3dslink on Hombrew Launcher) and runs is directly from there

 **Notes:**
 * <sup>1</sup> This requires having [makerom] and [bannertool] in your `$PATH`